iferdelja/firebase-s3-image-migration-tool/README.md

 ## Security note

 Please adjust image ACL if needed.
-This script does not set an explicit ACL when puting files to S3.
+This script does not set an explicit ACL when puting images to S3.